-Formaldehyde and formaldehyde releasing preservatives are often used in water-based skin and hair products.
+Formaldehyde and formaldehyde releasing preservatives are often used in water-based skin and hair products, especially those that coat the hair.
 Formaldehyde has been linked to cancer and allergic reactions of the skin, eyes and lungs.
 Formaldehyde releasing preservatives include: Quaternium-15, DMDM hydantoin, Methyl-chloroisothiazolinone and Methyl-isothiazolinone, imidazolidinyl urea, diazolidinyl urea, polyoxymethylene urea, carbamide-formaldehyde copolymer, urea adduct, polyoxylin, sodium hydroxymethylglycinate, arisen FS017, 2-bromo-2-nitropropane-1,3-diol (bromopol) and glyoxal.

 Parabens are very common in personal care products that contain significant amounts of water such as shampoos, conditioners, lotions and facial and shower cleansers because they discourage the growth of microbes.
 Parabens are easily absorbed by the skin and have been linked to breast and skin cancers, endocrine disruption, and reproductive and developmental toxicity.
 Look for: ethylparaben, butylparaben, methylparaben, propylparaben, isobutylparaben, isopropylparaben.